 Choosing and Storing Cinnamon for Baby Food

 You need to be extra careful while picking spices for your baby due to a risk of adulteration in the products.
-Ensure you buy from a trustworthy outlet or dealer and organically grown cinnamon.
+Ensure you buy from a trustworthy outlet or dealer and only organically grown cinnamon.
 Irradiated cinnamon has a lower nutrient value such as the carotenoids and Vitamin C content, hence choose natural unprocessed ones.
-Cinnamon is available both as sticks and powder.
+Cinnamon is available in the form of sticks and powder.
 When stored in airtight containers, the sticks last for about a year and the powder is good for about 6 months.
 The powder has a stronger flavour and sweeter smell although it lasts shorter.
 If you need your baby’s dish to have stronger flavouring with all the nutrients then add the powder into their smoothies or purees.

 Precautions to Keep in Mind

-If you are introducing cinnamon for the first time is it better to check for allergies by doing a skin patch test at the paediatrician’s clinic.
+If you are introducing cinnamon to your baby for the first time is it better to check for allergies by doing a skin patch test at the paediatrician’s clinic.
 If an allergy is discovered you will be advised to take cinnamon off the diet.
 Also, avoid cinnamon if the child is under any medication for blood thinning.
 Check the labels on products bought from supermarkets that contain cinnamon in the ingredients.
 Since allergies do not have medications for a cure, you will have to work with the paediatrician to manage the baby’s allergies.
 As it goes with all herbs and spices moderation is the key, too much cinnamon can cause severe gastrointestinal problems.

 Ways to Include Cinnamon in Your Baby’s Diet